-Professor Anneli Albi joined Kent Law School in 2003, having been a doctoral researcher at the European University Institute in Florence (1999-2003).
+Professor Albi joined Kent Law School in 2003, having been a doctoral researcher at the European University Institute in Florence (1999-2003).
 She obtained her undergraduate law degree and a diploma in political science from the University of Tartu, Estonia.

 Earlier research grants include the European Commission and British Academy funded project 'The European Constitution and National Constitutions' (2005-2006).